Business Entity Formation

 Our services include:

 Generally, the size of a business is an important consideration.
 Businesses with a large number of employees, multiple owners, and a significant capital investment will find that incorporation most often offers significant benefit.
 Smaller businesses are more likely to benefit from an S-Corporation, LLC or even sole proprietorship .
-The tax and limited liability advantages are generally less advantageous to the smaller business.
-The tax differential to single owners is most often negligible or non-existent, and new business owners that incorporate may find that their personal guarantee is still required for financing.
-Given the expense and time consuming nature of maintaining important corporate formalities , operating a sole proprietorship with adequate insurance is all that the small business owner may need.
+The tax and limited liability advantages offered by formal business entities are generally less advantageous for smaller businesses.
+The tax differential to single owners is most often negligible or non-existent, and new business owners that incorporate most often find that their personal guarantee is still required to obtain financing.
+Given the expense and time consuming nature of maintaining important corporate formalities, operating a sole proprietorship with adequate insurance coverage is all that the small business owner may need.
+When there are multiple owners involved as is the case most often, other considerations surface.
+How do the individual owners deal with eventualities relating to the sale of ownership interests, bringing new partners on board, divorce, bankruptcy or the death of a partner?
+These are important questions.

 For a free consultation, please contact San Diego Business Lawyer Donald R. Oder at (888) 900-9002.